Quantum-Enhanced LLM Efficient Fine Tuning: Experiment

-As demonstrated in Table \ref{tab:losses_revised}, the proposed QWTHN achieves significantly higher training efficiency than classical LoRA under identical fine-tuning conditions for LLMs.
-When evaluated on chain-of-thought (CoT) reasoning tasks, QWTHN exhibits statistically significant improvements in domain-specific metrics—including Contextual Task Consistency (CTC), Answer Coherence (AC), Accuracy, and Strict Accuracy—while reducing trainable parameters by over 70\% compared to LoRA.
+As demonstrated in Table \ref{tab:losses_revised}, the proposed QTHA achieves significantly higher training efficiency than classical LoRA under identical fine-tuning conditions for LLMs.
+When evaluated on chain-of-thought (CoT) reasoning tasks, QTHA exhibits statistically significant improvements in domain-specific metrics—including Contextual Task Consistency (CTC), Answer Coherence (AC), Accuracy, and Strict Accuracy—while reducing trainable parameters by over 76\% compared to LoRA.

-Further validation across benchmark datasets (CPsyCounD, R1-Distill-SFT, and Chinese-DeepSeek-R1-Distill-data-110k) confirms the robustness of QWTHN.
-As summarized in Table \ref{tab:performance_metrics}, the framework demonstrates consistent gains in text generation quality, with absolute increases of 1–3 points in BLEU-4, ROUGE-1, ROUGE-2, and ROUGE-L metrics.
-These results underscore QWTHN's ability to reconcile parameter efficiency with enhanced model performance, establishing it as a viable alternative to conventional low-rank adaptation paradigms.
+Further testing on benchmark datasets (CPsyCounD, R1-Distill-SFT, and CH-R1-Math) confirms the robustness of QTHA.
+As summarized in Table \ref{tab:performance_metrics} and \ref{tab:ppl_metrics}, the framework demonstrates consistent improvements in text generation quality, with notable enhancements observed in the BLEU-4, ROUGE-1, ROUGE-2, ROUGE-L, PPL metrics.These results underscore QTHA's ability to reconcile parameter efficiency with enhanced model performance, establishing it as a viable alternative to conventional low-rank adaptation paradigms.